Accessing the Router Portal

 Where can the router password be changed?

-- In My Swisscom Business, a new password can be generated (if the old password has been forgotten).
+- A new password can be generated in My Swisscom Business (if the old password has been forgotten).

-The Gateway IP address cannot be reliably derived from the client IP, as the gateway address can be freely defined in the router portal and thus does not necessarily end in *.1.
-Also with site networking (BNS or EC-S), the gateway can differ, typically to x.x.x.2.
+The gateway IP address cannot be reliably derived from the client IP, as the gateway address can be freely defined in the router portal and therefore does not necessarily end in *.1.
+The gateway can also deviate for site networking (BNS or EC-S), typically to x.x.x.2.